Hey everybody, welcome back to The School of Greatness!

 I’m so grateful to each and every one of you for listening to my story.
 I sincerely hope this episode encouraged you and empowered you to set yourself free.
 If it did, please share it on Instagram.
 Post a screenshot and tag me, @lewishowes.
 Remember — you could have a massive impact on someone’s life just by sharing this episode.
 And if you ever want to reach out to me personally about your story, please know that I’m always here and would be happy to speak with you — email me at the lewishowes.com contact form.

 You were born in the image and likeness of love, light, peace, passion, and power.
 It’s time to take your power back.
 It’s time to take ownership of your life and everything that’s happened in it.
 Be the owner of your life, not the victim of your life.
-No matter what happened in the past and what happens moving forward, when you take ownership in your life, you set yourself free.
+No matter what happened in the past and what happens moving forward, when you take ownership of your life, you set yourself free.
 You get to change the way you see your life, and you get to lead your life from a place of peace, power, and pure love.

 Now get out there and do something great!